 Eating Out in Scarborough

-There’s a tonne of delicious dining options at Scarborough – many cafes, bars and restaurants welcome kids.
+There’s a ton of delicious dining options at Scarborough – many cafes, bars and restaurants welcome kids.
 The popular night markets on a Thursday evening in warmer months are perfect for cheap eats from a big range of food trucks.
-Or why not book a table at one of the many tasty venues in the area – there’s the Local Shack, Dome, plus many more:
+Or why not book a table at one of the many tasty venues in the area:

 If you grew up in Perth’s late 90s, you may have been to The Lookout nightclub.
 After a long hiatus, The Lookout is back, and during the day it is a family-friendly venue.
 Tables at the venue’s street end have a coast view.
 The Lookout also offers pool tables, giant Connect 4, colouring in and even a bowling alley!
 Read more in the Buggybuddys review.

 Lady Latte Cafe is two blocks from Scarborough Beach, making it an easy walk from the foreshore.
 The cafe serves up breakfast, brunch and lunch, freshly baked cakes, slices and raw goodies.
-A stand out on the menu is a big range of savoury and sweet gourmet jaffles.
+A standout on the menu is a big range of savoury and sweet gourmet jaffles.
 Kids don’t have to miss out and the cola backed thick cut ham toastie, with 3 cheeses is a hit.
-Be sure to treat the kids to an EPIC babycino – only $2.50 with free refills.
+Be sure to treat the kids to an EPIC babycino too.
 Read more in the Buggybuddys review.

 Stay in Scarborough